DavePearce/RFCs/text/0000-underlying-types.md

 `(pos[])|(neg[])`?
 Representing this as `int[]` makes the type test very expensive.

-Let us assume `pos|neg` should be implemented as a true union, which provides by far the simplest general rule.
+Let us assume `pos|neg` should be implemented as a true union (as this provides by far the simplest general rule).
 We might say it's _underlying type_ is `int|int`.
 But, now we are in a pickle.
 Consider this example: